-With less than two months to go until Prince Harry and Meghan Markle's royal wedding, we're compiling a list of events and special offers going on in London to celebrate the nuptials.
+With Prince Harry and Meghan Markle's royal wedding fast approaching, we're compiling a list of events and special offers going on in London to celebrate the nuptials.
 We'll be adding to this — including where you can watch the proceedings at public screenings — closer to the time, so keep checking back.
 Hoping to avoid the royal wedding altogether?
 We've covered that here.

 TEA DANCE: Southbank Centre's having a knees-up in the form of a tea dance and party with music, dancing and songs, all on a royal theme.
 Free, just turn up, 19 May, 11am

 ROYAL WEDDING PARTY: What could be more British than watching the wedding screened in a Grade II listed church, along with a hog roast and champagne.
 Wedding themed activities include corsage making and wedding cake decorating, all inside One Marylebone Church. £25, book ahead, 19 May, 11am-5pm.
 Followed by an evening party in the Grand Hall. £30, book ahead, 7pm-2am

 WEDDING BRUNCH: The Water Poet in Spitalfields hosts a wedding themed brunch, with cocktails including the Ginger Groom and the Blushing Bride.
 Get a brunch main, a dessert and a drink for £17, and watch the nuptials on the screens dotted around the pub. £17, book ahead, 19 May, 11am

 A RIGHT ROYAL CELEBRATION: Given that Fortnums is to the Queen what Tesco is to the rest of us, it seems simultaneously fitting and very, very odd that you can celebrate the nuptials here.
 Tuck into a one-day only Right Royal Celebration Afternoon Tea with champagne, scones and cakes while watching live coverage of the ceremony. £85, book ahead, 19 May, 11am-2pm